Patchier/Big-Warden/README.md

 Install the remaining DAZIPs
 ---------------------------------

-1. Upon finishing the Big Warden installation, navigate to Steam/steamapps/common/Dragon Age Ultimate Edition/bin_ship
+1. Upon finishing the Big Warden installation, navigate to Big Warden/Stock Game/bin_ship

 2. Click on the program titled DAUpdater.exe